cabird/AI_where_it_matters/manually_coded_reports/report-data_design_planning_requirements_gathering_analysis.md

 #### Theme: Sensitive data handling

 Some developers draw a clear line around **sensitive data**: if the task requires handling confidential or regulated information, they would **not** want AI to process it—or they would require strong assurances on privacy, security, and data governance.
-This is especially relevant to Infra-Ops, where requirements often embed production details.
+This is especially relevant to Design & Planning, where requirements often embed production details.

 **Sub-themes identified:**